 Momo's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.7374.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Momo's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Momo's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$545 million.
+Momo's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $2.8 billion.

 The EBITDA is a measure of a Momo's overall financial performance and is widely used to measure a its profitability.

 |Operating margin TTM||16.23%|

 |Market capitalisation||$2.6 billion|

 There are currently 7.3 million Momo shares held short by investors – that's known as Momo's "short interest".
 This figure is 4.9% down from 7.7 million last month.